neurospin/pypreprocess/README.rst

 Installation
 ============
+To begin with, you may also want to install the pre-compiled version of SPM (in case you don't have matlab, etc.).
+Just run the following

+     bash continuous_integration/install_spm.sh

 First install the above dependencies by **copy-pasting** the following commands in a terminal:

       bash <(wget -q -O- http://neuro.debian.net/_files/neurodebian-travis.sh)